U.S. House of Representatives passes new bipartisan self-driving car bill

 The Coalition is grateful for the House Committee on Energy and Commerce’s bipartisan leadership on the SELF DRIVE Act, and we look forward to working with members of the House and Senate to enact autonomous vehicle legislation that enhances safety, creates new mobility opportunities, and facilitates innovation.

-The Senate has also been working on its own self-driving bill, and plans to hold a hearing on September to debate whether it will cover trucking as well.
+The Senate has also been working on its own self-driving bill, and plans to hold a hearing in September to debate whether it will cover trucking as well.

 0